prateek3255/blog/src/blog/react-library-with-typescript.md

 {% headingWithLink "Setting up TypeScript config" %}

 To compile TypeScript and enforce/ignore certain rules, we will need to create a config file called `tsconfig.json` in the root directory.
-Also, at the time of writing this tutorial, I'm using [TypeScript version 4.0.2](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-0.html).
-So if any somethings are not working for you, it might be because some keys might have been updated or deprecated.
+At the time of writing this tutorial, I'm using [TypeScript version 4.0.2](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-0.html).
+So if something is not working for you, it might be because some keys might have been updated or deprecated.
 I would recommend you to consult the [release notes](https://www.typescriptlang.org/docs/handbook/release-notes/overview.html) for that.

 ```json
 {